-Meanwhile, in Houston, BP’s Center for High-Performance Computing (CHPC) – one of the world’s most powerful supercomputers for commercial research – provides crucial support to the company’s Gulf of Mexico business.
+BP’s Center for High-Performance Computing (CHPC) in Houston, one of the world’s most powerful supercomputers for commercial research, provides crucial support for the company’s Gulf of Mexico business.

 Proprietary algorithms were applied on seismic data run at the CHPC to enhance a technique known as Full Waveform Inversion, which matches seismic simulations with existing seismic data to produce high-quality subsurface images.
 In the past three years, this technique has uncovered 400 million barrels of oil in place at the Atlantis field, as well as 1 billion barrels at the Thunder Horse field.

 APEX is a sophisticated surveillance and simulation system that creates a digital twin — a virtual copy of BP’s production systems.
 This helps BP engineers boost production by allowing them to test different scenarios in minutes.

 The system constantly compares models with actual data to detect irregularities and shows BP’s teams how to safely optimize production.
 The global deployment of APEX added 19,000 barrels of oil equivalent per day of net annualized production in 2018.

 Meanwhile, Plant Operations Advisor (POA) — a digital technology deployed in partnership with Baker Hughes, a GE company — monitors and integrates data from BP’s oil and gas facilities.
 By processing more than 138 million data points per day, POA delivers important insights on performance and maintenance.

 BP is using advanced technology such as drones, crawlers and remotely operated vehicles to remove people from harm’s way.
 For example, a robotic X-ray crawler in Alaska can detect corrosion under insulation in flow lines more quickly and with less radiation exposure than manual X-ray inspections.